Brady outduels Heinicke, leads Buccaneers past Washington

 Maybe there’s something about playing at FedEx Field that brings out the best in Brown.
 In his only other game at Washington in 2016 with Pittsburgh, he had eight catches for 126 yards and two touchdowns.

 Evans played through a knee injury suffered in the regular-season finale.
-Arians said Evans was 85-90% healthy.
+Arians said Evans was 85-90 percent healthy.

 INJURIES